 You can easily make your own DIY versions of each obstacle course element, or purchase ready-made items.
 Either way, these fantastic garden dog toys make for a great outdoors bonding session with your pet.
 Obstacle courses help with exercise and agility, ensuring your pet flexes different muscles and joints, and provide a source of mental stimulation.
 Keep the challenge fresh by changing the order of obstacles in your dog’s course every time they play.

-You can find a variety of difference agility challenges for your dog obstacle course, but below are a few of our favourite garden dog toys:
+You can find a variety of different agility challenges for your dog obstacle course, but below are a few of our favourite garden dog toys:

 Train your dog to jump with an agility hoop: great for keeping their muscles and joints limber.